Crys-Chen/DPad/README.md

 ## 📚 Future Works

-- [x] **Integrate Suffix Dropout into Training:** Future work can extend to incorporate the distance-decay dropout strategy directly into the Supervised Fine-Tuning (SFT) by modifying the training objective (see paper).
+- [ ] **Integrate Suffix Dropout into Training:** Future work can extend to incorporate the distance-decay dropout strategy directly into the Supervised Fine-Tuning (SFT) by modifying the training objective (see paper).
 This would allow a consistent match in posterior between training and inference, while reducing scratchpad inefficiency even better.
+We are currently in short of GPUs.
+If you have , Please feel free to contact us to cooperate!
+- [ ] Our next step is to integrate the distance-decay dropout strategy directly into the Supervised Fine-Tuning (SFT) process.
+By modifying the training objective, we can mitigate the training-inference distribution gap[cite: 706].
+This approach will align the model's training with our efficient inference method, leading to even greater performance and helping the model avoid wasting capacity on redundant information[cite: 715, 717].
+- [ ] **Call for Collaboration:** Advancing this research requires significant computational resources.
+We are actively seeking academic or industry partners with available GPU capacity who are interested in this work.
+If you would like to collaborate on developing the next generation of highly efficient diffusion models, please contact us to explore this opportunity.

 ## 🙏 Acknowledgements
 This codebase is directly inherited from [Fast-dLLM](https://github.com/NVlabs/Fast-dLLM) and inspired by [dLLM-Cache](https://github.com/maomaocun/dLLM-cache), with the foundations laid by the original [**LLaDA**](https://ml-gsai.github.io/LLaDA-demo/) and [**Dream**](https://hkunlp.github.io/blog/2025/dream/) models.
 We thank their authors for making their work public.
 We are also grateful for the powerful open-source tools from HuggingFace team that made this research possible.